coreos/rpm-ostree/tests/README.md

   Note: This is intentionally *not* a `Makefile` target because it doesn't require building and doesn't use uninstalled binaries.

-- Tests in the `vmcheck` directory are oriented around using Vagrant.
+- Tests in the `vmcheck` directory are oriented around testing in disposable virtual machines.
 Use `make vmcheck` to run them.
   See also `HACKING.md` in the top directory.

 The `common` directory contains files used by multiple